-On July 3, 2019, the Third Circuit Court decided the appeal of the Pennsylvania Federal Court ruling in Oberdorf v.
+On July 3, 2019, a panel of the Third Circuit Court decided the appeal of the Pennsylvania Federal Court ruling in Oberdorf v.
 Amazon.com Inc., a groundbreaking decision in Pennsylvania Product Liability Law.

-The Third Circuit found that online retailer Amazon qualified as a “Seller” under Pennsylvania Product Liability Law making it strictly liable for injuries caused by defective products sold online to Pennsylvania consumers.
-In addition to allowing Heather Oberdorf to be compensated for her serious injury, this decision will allow other injured consumers to sue Amazon if they are injured by a defective product purchased online.
+The Third Circuit found that online retailer Amazon qualified as a “Seller” under Pennsylvania Product Liability Law, making it strictly liable for injuries caused by defective products sold online to Pennsylvania consumers.
+This is an important case because in addition to allowing Heather Oberdorf to be compensated for her serious injury, this decision may allow other injured consumers to sue Amazon, or other online sellers, if they are injured by a defective product purchased on the internet.

 The Facts of the Case